sharvadim07/DeletionsIslands/README.md

 The main script named fdNE.py.
 It performs two steps:
 1. Finding neighborhoods of deletions;
-2. Calculating of significance of each neighborhoods throught all groups (passages).
+2. Calculating of significance of each neighborhoods across all groups (passages).

 ## How to use
 ```